jcfischer/hugo-chaschper/README.md

 ## Image Galleries

 Create a directory called "galleries" in your `content` directory.
-Add a directory and a `md` file for each gallery.
+Add a directory for each gallery and place the (currently only ".jpg") images in it.
+Add `index.md` (otherwise it will not work) with a description (optional) and the following front mater:

 In the frontmatter of your markdown file, add a title and the name of your images directory:

     ---
     title: "Scuol 2018-10-25"
     date: 2018-10-25T15:26:46+01:00
-    imagesPath: "2018-10-25"
     tags: ["scuol", "autumn"]
     type: "gallery"
     ---

     A wonderful, sunny day in Scuol in autumn.
 Pictures taken during a walk down to the Inn river. (iPhone Xs)

-and place the images in the named directory.
 The galleries will mix in with your regular posts and there is a `/galleries` path that lists all of them in reverse chronological order.

+Uses [Fluidbox](https://terrymun.github.io/Fluidbox/demo/index.html) to display images.

 ## License